 A. Early dismissal is an exception to the norm.
 Please keep appointments during school hours to a minimum.
+Students will not be released for early dismissal during Mass nor assemblies.
+Parents should pick up students either prior to or after Mass or assembly.

-- B. Requests for early dismissal must be submitted in writing and sent to the school office with the student. - C. Early dismissals are not intended to facilitate routine weekly departures for non-medical appointments, sports, music, other lessons or competitions or the convenience of parents. - D. Each student departing early must remain in the classroom until called. - E. Parents must report to the office.
+- B. Requests for early dismissal must be submitted in writing and sent to the school office with the student. - C. Early dismissals are not intended to facilitate routine weekly departures for nonmedical appointments, sports, music, other lessons or competitions or the convenience of parents. - D. Each student departing early must remain in the classroom until called. - E. Parents should park in front of the church and must report to the office.
 No parent will be allowed to go to a classroom unless authorized by the Principal. - F. In each case, parents must sign out the student at the office.
-The child will only be released from the School Office to persons whose names appear on the emergency listing provided by the parent/guardian.
-Parents who need to sign out their child prior to the close of the school day are asked to do so by 2:45 p.m., the time at which students and teachers begin to prepare for the dismissal of school.
-Parents are discouraged from signing out their children after 2:45 p.m., except in the event of an emergency.
+The child will only be released from the School Office to persons whose names appear on the emergency listing provided by the parent/guardian. - G. Parents who need to sign out their child prior to the close of the school day are asked to do so by 2:45 p.m., the time at which students and teachers begin to prepare for the dismissal of school.